FreeCAD/DevelopersHandbook/bestpractices/c++practices.md

     } status {New};
 ```

-Use a single line to separate documentation of functions to make more clear to which function the documentation string belongs:
+Use a single line to separate the documentation of different functions to make clearer to which function the documentation string belongs:

 ```c++
     /// Generate a new unique transaction ID.